COST OF THE PROGRAM

 There is limited financial aid available in our Support a Seeker Fund.
 An application can be requested by contacting firstname.lastname@example.org.

-We are in dialogue with the Vermont Department of Mental Health and state politicians as it is our wish to be used as a pilot project and to receive state sponsorship for five seekers a year for five years, at half the cost of what the state pays.
+We are in dialogue with the Vermont Department of Mental Health and state politicians as it is our wish to be used as a pilot project and to receive state sponsorship for five seekers a year for five years, at less than half the cost of what the state pays.
 As striving individuals come off their meds, heal and reclaim their lives, the potential long-term savings for the state and insurance companies are immense.
 One day the financial wisdom in supporting preventative care and deep healing will hopefully be recognized.
 Until then we must rely on helping those in financial need through the limited private funding of our Support a Seeker Fund.
-We also encourage you to explore possible support from family, friends, and your community.
+We also encourage applicants to explore possible support from family, friends, and your community.